 It’s also important to remember that whilst sugar triggers the dopamine response, so do things like winning, hugging someone, having a lovely hot shower, a gift that that you really like, exercising and even listening to highly pleasurable music.

 2. Much of the research around sugar addiction has been done on animals, humans are different!

 The theory that sugar is addictive is largely based on evidence from feeding studies conducted in rats.
 One commonly cited study looked into giving laboratory rats a choice between normal rat food and sugared water.
 The rats would binge on the sugared water and there was an increase in dopamine levels in response to this sugared water – just like in a cocaine addiction.

-Any type of excessive food restriction may result in bingeing, therefore it’s difficult to confirm if the rat where seeking for sugar due to hunger or a genuine ‘withdrawal’.
+Any type of excessive food restriction may result in bingeing, therefore it’s difficult to confirm if the rat were seeking sugar due to hunger or a genuine ‘withdrawal’.

-If someone was really addicted, a banana or neat sugar have the same satisfying properties as a piece of cake?
-Relying on food to manage emotions, binge eating disorder or even an ‘eating addiction’ are all potential areas which should be taken into consideration.
+If someone was really addicted, wouldn’t a banana or neat sugar have the same satisfying and moreish properties as a piece of cake?

 The current research as it stands is not strong enough to back up the claims that state that sugar is an addictive substance 4.
-In fact, it’s pretty normal to likes sweets and chocolate, they are both highly palatable and rewarding foods.
+In fact, it’s pretty normal to like sweet and chocolate, they are both highly palatable and rewarding foods.
 When something tastes good it can be hard to stop.

 Saying this, as a population we could all do with less sugar within the diet.
 But is the answer really to label ourselves as ‘sugar addicts’?
 Following a complete abstinence diet or buying into ‘sugar detoxes’ may backfire.
 It’s psychologically proven that humans may crave or binge on foods they are totally ‘forbidden’ from having.